ramide1/mc-llm/README.md

   apikey: "your_api_key_here" # API key for authentication
   model: "gpt-4o-mini" # Language model to use (e.g., gpt-4, gpt-3.5-turbo, etc.)
   maxtokens: 800 # Max output tokens
-  googleapi: false # Enable or disable Google API usage (optional)
 ```
 # Explanation of Fields:
 url: The URL of the language model API endpoint.
 instructions: Initial instructions sent to the model to define its behavior.
 apikey: Your API key for authenticating with the LLM service.
 model: The language model you want to use (e.g., gpt-4, gpt-3.5-turbo, etc.).
-googleapi: If you want to use Google's API instead of OpenAI, set this to true.
 # Usage
 Once the plugin is configured, players can use the following command in the game:
 /llm "your query here"